Skip to main content

 • Net margin above 15% means you're running an efficient operation.

-• Net margin above 20% means you're doing something notably well, and you should figure out exactly what it is so you can keep doing it.
+• Net margin above 20% means you're doing something notably well, and it's worth figuring out exactly what it is so you can keep doing it.

 Know Your Numbers

 Our Break-Even Calculator for Home Services and Markup vs. Margin Calculator are built specifically for trades businesses.
-Plug in your actual costs, and they'll show you exactly where your margins stand and what needs to change to improve them.
+Plug in your actual costs, and they'll show you where your margins stand and what to look at for improvement.

 Track margins monthly, not annually.
 A plumber who reviews margins in December discovers problems in March.
 A plumber who reviews monthly catches them while they're still small enough to fix.